shimamoto/airframe/airframe-log/README.md

 // This configuration becomes unnecessary since 0.43
 //Logger.setDefaultHandler(new JSConsoleLogHandler)

 class YourAppClass extends LogSupport {

   info("hello")
 }
 ```

-The log message will be showin in your browser's developer console.
+The log message will be shown in your browser's developer console.

 To configure the log level, use `wvlet.log.setDefaultLogLevel` or `wvlet.log.setLogLevel`:
 ```javascript
 > wvlet.log.setDefaultLogLevel("debug")